triamnetwork/triam-docs/docs/guides/anchor/bridge-server.md

 ![Payment flow diagram](assets/anchor-receive-payment-basic-bridge.png)

 In the bridge server configuration file, you might have noticed a callback URL named `receive`.
 Whenever a payment is received, the bridge server will send an HTTP `POST` request to the URL you specified.
-The main responsibility of the `receive` endpoint is to update your customer’s balance in response to receiving a payment (since the payment went to your account on Stellar).
+The main responsibility of the `receive` endpoint is to update your customer’s balance in response to receiving a payment (since the payment went to your account on Triam).

 <code-example name="Implementing the Receive Callback">